ngs-docs/2021-august-remote-computing/docs/07-automation-scripting.md

 mkdir ./MiSeq/fastqc_reports
 ```

-2. Create and activate a conda environment that has `fastqc` installed in it:
+2. Create and activate a conda environment that has `fastqc` installed in it (see [workshop 5 notes on conda](installing-software-on-remote-computers-with-conda.html)):

 ```
 mamba create -n fqc -y fastqc
 conda activate fqc
 ```

 3. Write a for loop that runs fastqc on each .fq files with a shell script.
-Create a bash script using nano text editor (save and exit with ctrl-o, enter, ctrl-x on keyboard)
+Create a bash script using nano text editor (save and exit with CTRL-O, enter, CTRL-X on keyboard)
 ```
 nano set_e.sh
 ```